TIBTHINK/minecraft-server/README.md

 ## Going to be added to the script

 install of mcron \
-detected if requirements are met
+detected if requirements are met \
+support on all linux based platforms (i.e arch centos) \
+support for windows standalone